UoE-GanJianLab/dynamic-foraging/README.md

 Come extension to the common math libraries, including the moving window mean function as well as relative firing rate calculation

-Normalized cross correlation as defined by Wei Xu and the cross correlation metric
+Normalized cross-correlation as defined by Wei Xu and the cross-correlation metric

 ### conversion.py